TuShArBhArDwA/github_basics/README.md

 ## Sponsor

-If you find this project helpful, consider supporting me:
+If you find this helpful, consider supporting me:

 - **Sponsor Me:** [Buy Me a Coffee!](https://github.com/sponsors/TuShArBhArDwA)